soundata/soundata/docs/source/contributing.rst

 Make sure to include, in the docstring of the dataloader, information about the following list of relevant aspects about the dataset you are integrating:

-* The dataset name
+* The dataset name.
-* A general purpose description, the task it is used for
+* A general purpose description, the task it is used for.
 * Details about the coverage: how many clips, how many hours of audio, how many classes, the annotations available, etc.
-* The license of the dataset (even if you have included the ``LICENSE_INFO`` variable already)
+* The license of the dataset (even if you have included the ``LICENSE_INFO`` variable already).
-* The authors of the dataset, the organization in which it was created, and the year of creation (even if you have included the ``BIBTEX`` variable already)
+* The authors of the dataset, the organization in which it was created, and the year of creation (even if you have included the ``BIBTEX`` variable already).
-* Please reference also any relevant link or website that users can check for more information
+* Please reference also any relevant link or website that users can check for more information.

 .. note::
-    In addition to the module docstring,you should write docstrings for every new class and function you write.
+    In addition to the module docstring, you should write docstrings for every new class and function you write.
 See :ref:`the documentation tutorial <documentation_tutorial>` for practical information on best documentation practices.

 This docstring is important for users to understand the dataset and its purpose.